josean-dev/dev-environment-files/README.md

 :echo nvim_get_runtime_file('*/lua.so', v:true)
 ```

-And according to the output had to remove this directory:
+And according to the output had to remove the lua parser from the homebrew install like so:

 ```bash
 rm -rf /opt/homebrew/Cellar/neovim/0.8.0/lib/nvim/parser/lua.so
 ```